 A population-based control study has found that flavonoids may help to decrease the risk of age-related cataracts.
 Resveratrol and quercetin are two potent flavonoids that may help to prevent cataracts.
 According to research, resveratrol may delay cataract formation and may have anti-cataracts effects on those with diabetes.

 This is why I recommend Resveratrol Power.
 This supplement has a healthy dose of both resveratrol and quercetin.
-It helps to support your eye health, reduce the risk of cataracts, reduce inflammation, support mitochondrial function, and support your overall health (41, 42, 43).
+It helps to support your eye health, improve the inflammatory response, support mitochondrial function, and support your overall health (41, 42, 43).

 Final Thoughts on Cataracts

 A cataract is an eye condition that is characterized by the clouding of the normally clear lens of your eyes.
 Cataracts affect nearly 20 percent of Americans over the age of 40.
-The good news is that with the support of the natural strategies in this article you can help to prevent and slow the progress of cataracts.
+The good news is that with the natural support strategies in this article you can help to improve your overall eye health.

 Follow my tips and try the supplements I recommend to protect your eye health and vision.
 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 At my clinic, we offer long-distance functional health coaching programs.